Cart & Checkout Redesign

 Error recovery rate seemed low and slow around promo code, payment highlighting opportunity for clarity and recommended next best action.

-✶ Cart & Checkout Redesign ✶Guiding Principles
+✶ Converse Cart & Checkout Redesign ✶Guiding Principles

 ↘︎